-- C. Students who have already earned a Bachelor's degree from a regionally accredited institution will not be required to complete Peralta Community Colleges general education requirements.
+C. Students who have already earned a Bachelor's degree from a regionally accredited institution will

+- not be required to complete Peralta Community Colleges general education requirements.
 NOTE: Some Peralta Community College degrees require specific general education coursework that may not be waived even if a student has earned a Bachelor's degree. - D. Students who have earned a degree(s) from a foreign institution(s) must have a foreign transcript evaluation service evaluate their degree(s).
-If the service certifies that the student's degree is the equivalent of a regionally accredited U.S. Bachelor's degree, the student will not be required to complete Peralta Community College District's associate degree general education requirements.
+If the service certifies that the student's degree is the equivalent of a regionally accredited U.S. Bachelor's degree, the student will not be required to complete Peralta Community College District's associate degree general education requirements. - E. Peralta accepts 4 quarter units as equivalent to 3 semester units (2.67 semester units satisfies for degree and certificate units).